nsoft/jesterj/code/ingest/licenses/Apache-2.0/jwarc-0.18.1/README.txt

 Copy of Notice File
 -------------------
-There is no Notice file for this version of curvesapi
+There is no Notice file for this version of jwarc

 This was verified at: